BrianBock/ENPM661-Project3-Phase-4/README.md

 Start: (1035, 700), Goal: (9300, 7600)

-This project was built in V-Rep v3.6.2 (the version that predates the CoppeilaSim rebrand).
+This project was built in Webots.<!--  v3.6.2 (the version that predates the CoppeilaSim rebrand).
 Python communicates with V-Rep over the [V-Rep remote API](https://www.coppeliarobotics.com/helpFiles/en/remoteApiClientSide.htm).
 You may need to add the `remote.Api.dll`, or `remoteApi.so` file frmo your install of V-Rep to run this program, depending on your platform.
-This version has been built to run on macOS 10.15.
+This version has been built to run on macOS 10.15. -->

 ## Dependencies